-Acting on a tip, Border Patrol raided a two-bedroom house.
-They found 62 people inside.
+Acting on a tip, Border Patrol raid two-bedroom house; 62 people found inside

 Border Patrol agents, acting on a tip, arrested 62 undocumented immigrants found in a two-bedroom house in Laredo, Texas, on Tuesday.